-I often get asked how to go faster on your mountain bike, so I took a few minutes to write up this quick list of my favorite 10 tips to get your smokin’ down the trail.
+We often get asked how to go faster on your mountain bike, check out our top 10 tips tips to get you smokin’ down the trail.

 With practice, these tips will help you ride with more confidence, momentum, efficiency and control.

 1. Keep your weight centered on the bike.

 If the bicycle were removed from you while riding, you should fall flat on your feet (not your bum or face).
 Too far forward and you’ll be inclined to launch over the handle bars.
 Too far back and your front brake won’t be as effective as it should be.

 2. Keep your body loose on the bike.

 Arms and legs should be slightly bent and never fully extended.
 If you can’t wiggle your fingers, you’re holding on too tight – relax.
 One finger on the brakes – with today’s hydraulic disc brakes that’s really all you need.
 This allows you to keep a good handle on the grips.